CalculatedContent/WeightWatcher/README.md

 - monitor models, and the model layers,  to see if they are over-trained or over-parameterized
 - predict test accuracies across different models, with or without training data
 - detect potential problems when compressing or fine-tuning pretrained models

+ad well several new experimental model transformations, including:

+- SVDSmoothing:  builds a model that can be used to predict test accuracies, but only with the training data.
-- correct problems, such as Correlation Traps, that may arise when the regularizers fail
+- SVDSharpness:  removes Correlation Traps, which arise from sub-optimal regularization pre-trained models.

 ### Experimental / Most Recent version    0.5